Our products are almost all RoHS and REACH compliant. There are few exceptions, such as mercury relays or some special sensors.

 The switching hysteresis is the differential distance between the switching on and off points.
-It is mainly dependent on the type of reed contact.
-Switching point accuracy
+It depends mainly on the type of reed contact.

 A very high repetition accuracy of the switching point is given for magnetic switches.
-It is located in the range of approx. 0.02 mm with constant ambient conditions.response time (incl. bounce)
+It is in the range of approx. 0.02 mm at constant ambient conditions.

-The relapse time depends on the Reedkontaktgröße in the range between 0.05 and 2ms.
-Switching Speed
+Depending on the reed contact size, the relapse time is in the range between 0.05 and 2ms.

 The mechanical vibration resistance is in the range from 10 to max.
-30 G. With magnetic switches with built-in spring set contact, the vibration resistance is lower, magnetic sensors with hall element are largely insensitive to mechanical shocks. protection type
+30 G. With magnetic switches with built-in spring replacement contact, the vibration resistance is lower, magnetic sensors with reverberation elements are largely insensitive to mechanical vibrations.

 The max. switching power is the product of switching current and switching voltage.
 In the case of alternating current variables, the current and voltage must also be multiplied by the power factor cos φ.
 However, the individual limit values must not be exceeded.
-The working area of the switch can be seen from the switching power hyperbolic.
+The working area of the reed switch is visible from the switching power hyperbole.

 IMAX = 30 VA: 24 v = 1.25 A.